dipterix/arm-rstudio-server/macos-arm.md

 to install.

 This will install RStudio server to `/Applications/RStudioServer`.
-Notice this process will fail once because the process will need to install `node` under
-`${RSTUDIO_SRCDIR}/dependencies/common/node`.
-The process was hard-coded to `${RSTUDIO_SRCDIR}/dependencies/common/node/18.20.3/`.
-However, on M1 Mac, the installed directory will be `18.20.3-arm`.
-Simply rename the folder to `18.20.3` and re-run `sudo make install` will finish the rest of the installations.